wtnwin111/interview/src/com/interview/books/ccinterview/README.md

         Many problems involving a dictionary can be solved by doing some pre-processing.
         1. Group the words by it's length.
-        2. Max rectangle should be size as longestWord * longestWord for z = maxRectangle to 1 {
+        2. Max puzzle should be size as longestWord * longestWord for rows = maxRectangle to 1 {
-                for each pair of numbers(i, j) where i*j = z{
+                for cols = maxRectangle to rows {
-                    attempt to make rectangle, return if successful.
+                    attempt to make puzzle, return if successful.
                 }
             }
         3. To makeRectangle(i, j), select j words from words length is i, to make each column is also a word length j.